 - 3) Once a (D)TLS secured session is established and both sides have verified the authenticity of the peer's certificate (e.g. [RFC5280]) then each side will determine and/or check the identity of the remote entity using the procedures described below. - a) The (D)TLS server side of the connection identifies the authenticated identity from the (D)TLS client's principal certificate using configuration information from the tlstmCertToTSNTable mapping table.
+The (D)TLS server MUST request and expect a certificate from the client and MUST NOT accept SNMP messages over the (D)TLS session until the client has sent a certificate and it has been authenticated.
 The resulting derived tmSecurityName is recorded in the tmStateReference cache as tmSecurityName.
 The details of the lookup process are fully described in the DESCRIPTION clause of the tlstmCertToTSNTable MIB object.
-If any verification fails in any way (for example because of failures in cryptographic verification or because of the lack of an appropriate row in the tlstmCertToTSNTable) then the session establishment MUST fail, the snmpTlstmSessionInvalidClientCertificates object is incremented and processing stops. - b) The (D)TLS client side of the connection MUST verify that authenticated identity of the (D)TLS server's presented certificate is the expected certificate.
+If any verification fails in any way (for example because of failures in cryptographic verification or because of the lack of an appropriate row in the tlstmCertToTSNTable) then the session establishment MUST fail, the snmpTlstmSessionInvalidClientCertificates object is incremented and processing stops. - b) The (D)TLS client side of the connection MUST verify that the (D)TLS server's presented certificate is the expected certificate.
+The (D)TLS client MUST NOT transmit SNMP messages until the server certificate has been authenticated and the client certificate has been transmitted.

-If the connection is being established from configuration based on SNMP-TARGET-MIB configuration then the procedures in the tlstmAddrTable DESCRIPTION clause should be followed to determine the if the presented identity matches the expectations of the configuration.
+If the connection is being established from configuration based on SNMP-TARGET-MIB configuration then the procedures in the tlstmAddrTable DESCRIPTION clause should be followed to determine if the presented identity matches the expectations of the configuration.
 Path validation procedures (like those defined in [RFC5280]) MUST be followed.
 If a server identity name has been configured in the tlstmAddrServerIdentity column then this reference identity must be compared against the presented identity (for example using procedures described in [I-D.saintandre-tls-server-id-check]).